foundata/guidelines/oci-container-image-guide.md

   alias resolution.
 - Publish credentials, private source references or internal hostnames in public labels or attestations.
-- A mirror owner MUST record the upstream repository and digest, preserve required index membership, scan the content, apply foundata trust policy and automate reviewed refreshes.

 **Supported release-registry contract.** A backend supported for complete